Home | Manufacturers | Resources | Storefront | FAQs | About

 Center Lead Soldered First

-To attach the shield, bring the pre-installed pool of solder to the melting point with your iron, then set the pre-tinned shield into it.
+To attach the shield, first bring the pre-installed pool of solder to the melting point with your iron.
+Then set the pre-tinned shield into the melted pool of solder.

-You needn't add solder so you can use your second hand to hold the cord still while the solder cools.
+Use your other hand to hold the cord still until the solder cools.

 Don't take too long with this step.
 The shield can get hot enough to melt the center wire's insulation, causing a short.